Stitching with a Mind towards Finishing

-I finished the SF heart yesterday.
-The heart itself was done Sunday but I needed to add the background.
+I stitched this SF heart yesterday.
+The heart itself was done completely but I needed to add the background.

 Why?

-Because I want to frame this and send it to my daughter.
+Because I framed this and sent it to my daughter.
 This was stitched with a purpose and it isn’t going into a box of stitched but unfinished needlepoint.

 A nice hint for standard size frames is to check out custom framing stores, often they make frames from ends of their custom pieces, you get a custom look at a great price.